Ramakrishna Mission Ashrama Narainpur

 Ramakrishna Mission Ashrama, Narainpur (RKMN) is a branch centre of Ramakrishna Math and Mission in state of Chhattisgarh.
 It was founded on 2 August 1985 by Swami Atmananda to serve the tribals of the remote abujhmarh jungle.
 These tribals were mute victims of oppression and utter neglect for several centuries.
 The tribals, popularly known as 'Abujhmarias' have been categorised as particularly vulnerable tribal group by the government of India.

 RKMN serves 211 villages with the aim of uplifting the tribals in terms of education, agriculture and employment.

 The ashrama has a residential high secondary school, an agricultural training cum demonstration unit, a worker's training centre, a central library, two residential junior schools, three primary schools, thirty ekal vidyalayas, free residential industrial training institute, free computer training centre, a thirty bedded hospital, a mobile medical unit, three nutritional rehabilitation centres, bal grihas for orphans and six fair price shops under its jurisdiction.
 The nutritional rehabilitation are joint ventures of the ashrama and UNICEF.

 VISHWAS is a sister voluntary organisation of RKMN working for the upliftment of tribal girls.
 It also runs a free residential girls high school at Orcha.

+The Ashrama also contains one stadium that has already hosted two national championships and is currently hosting 2024–25 Senior Women's National Football Championship.